OliviaLynn/RTD-Minimum/README.rst

 A Minimal RTD Repo
 ==================

-Wanted to make a RTD repo from scratch to understand the core necessities.
+I wanted to make a RTD repo from scratch to understand the core necessities.

 Also including a Jupyter notebook!

+Read the Docs at: https://rtd-minimum.readthedocs.io/en/latest/index.html